• English

 The-Columns-of-Ancient-Egypt

-In addition to plant-styled columns, there were no plant-style columns in ancient Egypt which represented deities or their attributes.
+In addition to plant-styled columns, no plant-style columns in ancient Egypt represented deities or their attributes.
 The two most common types included Hathoric Columns and Osiride Pillars.

 Egyptian columns in the Western world

-With the onset of Classical Orders of Architecture, Greek and Roman ideas, and innovations were used in Egyptian column styles leading to an evolution in the Western world.
-About 2000 years later, the architect was borrowed by Europe and the United States to add those exquisites look and architectural addition.
+With the onset of Classical Orders of Architecture, Greek and Roman ideas and innovations were used in Egyptian column styles, leading to an evolution in the Western world.
+About 2000 years later, the architect was borrowed by Europe and the United States to add those exquisite looks and architectural additions.

 • Egypt consultant